gfassero/HIERO/lexicon.md

   - Root *lu*: *iᵮ*, *ᵰot*

 ### The English root “one”
-The English root “one” is not compliant with the root-for-root translation parameter.
+The English root “one” is not compliant with the root-for-root parameter.
 It appears both as an auxiliary and as a standalone root.
 Still, the underlying root can always be distinguished, because each Hebrew root uses a different form of the word, or uses it in a restricted construction.
 - Coherent root *'echad*: *one* (x974) and *unit* (x164)
 - Coherent root *`ashtey*, always in the construction “øne and ten,” meaning “eleven”: *øne* (x19)
 - Coherent root *raq*: *only* (x109)
 - Incoherent root *bad*/*badad*: *alone* (x105)
+- Coherent root *kipper*: *atone* (x169)
 - Function words used as auxiliaries and joined to the root by a middle dot (·): *one’s*, *one another*, *oneself*, *a*, *an*

 ### Some gendered terms for people